ds-wizard/km-insight-template/README.md

 # KM Insight

 Explore the KM content in many ways, together with answers when present.
+The template is meant for data stewards and researchers.

 ## Changelog

 ### 1.0.0

+- shows in a user-friendly way all questions, together with answers when those are present
 - built from dsw:km-insight
 - metamodel 9